How we used Google to get customers to a business they didn't know existed.

 If we find something, we apply, if we see no need to change it, we leave things as is because sometimes Google just won't let you get too far too fast. ( According to Google yes Google, it can take anywhere from 4 months to a full year to see results - Click HERE to see the post.)

 Closing in on 2 months we notice we started entering page one, but not staying in.
-We were spot 9-12 one day and 12-15 the next on our search terms.
+We were spot 9-12 one day and 12-15 the next for our our search terms.

 At this point, I figure that the content is relevant, the impressions are rising and even though clicks aren't coming in yet the business owner is claiming to be getting a ton of new calls from people who sound nothing like the usual clientele, which gave away the fact that this new traffic must be from a new source...